pburkholder/cheffian-patterns/README.md

   * Complementary tools (e.g. Consul, Zookeeper)
 * Server scaling and availability
   * Important point is: don't get hung up on this.
 It's okay to stand up a standalone server while you build out your HA system; and probably better if you do it this way.
 Just be ready to move DNS and ec-backup when your HA server is ready.
 (Ref. discussion peter/irving re. credit card customer)
+  * *anti-pattern*: monolithic clusters -- cross-datacenter search is not worth the pain.
+Scaling beyond 50k nodes per cluster needs a hard look.
 * Secrets and security
 * CM doesn't mean you say goodbye to SSH/Winrm (sorry)
 * Your pilot project